 |Big Baller rim on left, Sun CR 18 rim on right.
 The wider rim will support the tire better when at lower pressure, and increase the air volume for a smoother ride.

 All finished, tight and true.
 The rim is very strong (triple box section design) and 28 spokes are more than enough to hold it together.
 The tire is 3mm wider mounted on this rim compared to the narrow CR18 rim, and holds a greater volume of air.
 Replacing a rim when the time comes will now be much easier, as there are lots of 36 hole rims on the market and I can find them in most bike shops.
 The brake track (rim sidewalls) should hold up longer on this sturdy hoop, so I will use the front brake more- without concern of wearing out the rim.
 The 28 hole rim was always a special order affair to replace, and I was reluctant to brake with the front brake out of concern of wearing the rim out.
-I have been using this wheel for well over a year now, probably 6K miles.
-No issues, no truing needed, and the brake track sidewall wear is not excessive so far.
+I have been using this wheel for several years now, maybe 20K miles, and have replaced it twice due to normal wear on the brake sidewall.
+I tape a new rim next to it, loosen up all the spokes, and transfer the spokes to the new rim.